Welcome

 understated but pleasing array of restaurants, shops and lodging.

-Bristol is also offers the oldest (and extremely popular) Fourth of
+Bristol also offers the oldest (and extremely popular) Fourth of

 July celebration in the country.
 Bristol is a perfect start to your